 ❓ Sound familiar?
 You’ve canceled your gym plans to help someone.
 You’ve said yes when you wanted to say no. You feel angry at people for not reading your mind about what you need.

-💡 The painful truth: You’re not actually giving freely.
-You’re giving with invisible strings attached.
-And when people don’t pull those strings, you feel betrayed by a deal they never agreed to.
+💡 The painful truth: You’re giving with invisible strings attached.
+When people don’t pull those strings, you feel betrayed by a deal they never agreed to.

 • Practice saying “no” without justification or excuses